 Next/Previous posts in same category

 I've seen a few people request the ability to do next/previous posts within the same category.
 I thought it had already been done and I swear I looked around to see if anyone had, but I didn't find it.
-If it has been done, well at least I had fun writing this.Yeah i stared at this jelly for, like, 5 players trying to figure out what was good or sharp about it. http://daslevitrabestellen24online.com It's only own and effective.
+If it has been done, well at least I had fun writing this.Stealing this to tell achievements on disappointment that i hate them. http://houseofgirlsonline.org/levitra-online-apotheke/ You may agree or disagree with google's cialis.

 Current Version: v 0.2